torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

 To work with the kernel modules, we will follow the steps described :ref:`above <exercises_summary>`.

-Generate the skeleton for the task named **1-2-test-mod** then build and copy the module to the VM, by running the following commands in :file:`tools/labs`.
+Generate the skeleton for the task named **1-2-test-mod** then build the module, by running the following command in :file:`tools/labs`.

 .. code-block:: bash

   $ LABS=kernel_modules make skels
   $ make build
-  $ make copy

-These commands will build and copy all the modules in the current lab skeleton.
+These command will build all the modules in the current lab skeleton.

 .. warning::